Meet George Logo

 • Source restriction: Research is limited to authoritative regulatory sources, not the open web

-• Citation trail: Every factual claim in an answer includes a link to its source document
+• Citation trail: Every factual claim includes a link to its source document so you can verify it

 • Transparency: When the model is uncertain or the evidence is ambiguous, it says so